Frequently Asked Questions

 8).
 What papers will I get from the RPSI?

 a).
-Foals will receive Official passport-style registration papers from the German Parent Verband, the PRPS
+Foals will receive Official passport-style registration papers and a Microchip from the German Parent Verband, the PRPS

 b).
 Mares and Stallions original papers will be returned to the owner the day of inspection.
 These papers will be stamped with